justanotherlad/Wolfram-Research-Diary/README.md

 ```

- Ultimately, these proposals were probably too higher-ended, and probably sort of more of a Masters' Research Thesis than a 3-weeks' project.
-So ultimately worked on something else.
+ ***Ultimately, these proposals were probably too higher-ended, and probably sort of more of a Masters' Research Thesis than a 3-weeks' project.
+So ultimately worked on something else.***

+ #### Timeline
+ ##### Week One
+         : June 28:
+                  - Tech check-in and networking with Stephen Wolfram, mentors and students
+         : June 29–July 4:
+                  - Lectures, project time and mentor meetings
+                  - Group meeting with Stephen Wolfram (assigned times in small groups)
+                  - Project meeting with Stephen Wolfram (individually assigned)